 We called out for centenarians to be involved with the 1921 Census launch, and this is what we learned.

-Ahead of the highly anticipated launch of the 1921 Census, we are inviting centenarians born in 1921 or before to come forward and be a part of the campaign to bring this piece of history to life.
+Ahead of the highly anticipated launch of the 1921 Census in 2021, we invited centenarians born in 1921 or before to come forward and be a part of the campaign to bring this piece of history to life.